-The 2020 GLC hasn’t yet been sacrificed to a wall in the name of safety tests, but last year’s version is largely identical and was a Top Safety Pick+ by independent testers.
-We’ll wait until more data is available before crowning it again.
 All the mandatory safety systems are there, but Mercedes’ spend-up safety systems are likely worth the price.
 In addition to adaptive cruise control, the active safety features can help keep the GLC-Class centered in its lane, change lanes, and slow down for corners.
 Automatic emergency braking is standard, like last year.

 For more than $43,000 to start, the GLC300 offers a 10.3-inch touchscreen for infotainment with Apple CarPlay and Android Auto compatibility, 18-inch wheels, USB-C charge ports (you’ll probably have to buy a new cord, again), keyless ignition, heated front seats that are power adjustable, and a power liftgate.

 Extra-cost options include bigger wheels, softer leather, a 12.3-inch digital instrument cluster, heated rear seats, wireless phone charger, cooled front seats, panoramic sunroof, and Burmester sound system.